jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 -

 # Which C.I.A Dimensions are affected?
-Confidentiality, Itegrity and availablility are all affected
+Confidentiality, Integrity and availablility are all affected

+C - attackers were able to access private information I - attackers were able to change information
+A - attackers were able to block victims from accessing their accounts

 # Case

+lessons learned
+- large attack surface is bad
+- value security over convenience/customer service
+- try to prevent information leaks
+- use security questions
+-